 CAMx comprises the core component of an air quality modeling system (Figure 2-1).
 CAMx inputs are developed using independent third-party models and processing tools that characterize meteorology, emissions, and other environmental conditions such as land cover, radiative properties, and boundary conditions.
 Interface programs are needed to translate the products of each of these models/processors into the specific input fields and formats required by CAMx.
 After the air quality simulation is completed, additional programs are used to post-process the concentration fields, develop model performance statistics and measures, manipulate Probing Tool output into various reportable formats, and further translate raw results into forms necessary for regulatory purposes.
-Commonly available graphical software can be used to view CAMx output files; some like PAVE and VERDI can read CAMx files directly, others require CAMx data to exist in common data formats like netCDF.
+Commonly available graphical software can be used to view CAMx output files.
 While third-party visualization software, meteorological models, and emission processors are not distributed with CAMx, Ramboll does distribute many of the necessary interface programs and post-processors on the CAMx web site (www.camx.com).
 A brief description of each of these is provided at the end of this section.